 Rachel teaches University Experience and Honors Forum for Honors students while actively recruiting outstanding students from area high schools.

-Originally from Grove, Oklahoma, she now lives in Joplin with her husband and daughter.
+Originally from Grove, Oklahoma, she now lives in Joplin with her husband, Matthew, and daughters, Piper and Elizabeth.

 Kandee started with Missouri Southern in 2011 and became the Honors Program secretary in August 2013.
 Originally from Michigan, she has lived in Missouri since December 2008.
 Kandee is married, has a teenage daughter, and two dogs.